Pick the best horse grooming brushes!

-I joke a lot about using elbow grease to groom your horse, and while this is true, you must have the best brushes and tools to make this happen.
+- I joke a lot about using elbow grease to groom your horse, and while this is true, you must have the best brushes and tools to make this happen.
 There are tons of choices out there!
 Having some idea of what you need/want when you go to the store will help you.
 Or, just buy everything.
 This is a totally legit way of doing things, especially at tack stores.
-Pick your bristles wisely!
-Some factors to think about:

 - Bristle length.
 Longer bristles are great for flicking away dirt that you have brought up with your curry comb.
-Shorter bristles are great for smoothing out the coat after you have curried, flicked away the dirt and hair, and just need to add more polish.
+Shorter bristles are great for smoothing out the coat after you have curry combed your horse, flicked away the dirt and hair, and just need to add more polish.

 - Bristle thickness.
 Generally speaking, the thicker the bristle, the larger the chunk of whatever will be removed.
 The thinner bristles tend to only get rid of the tiny specs.
 You may need more than one brush for your grooming kit.
 A thick bristled brush for mud and clumps, a thin bristled brush for the fine dust and hair to be flicked away.